The influence of the 3D Galactic gas structure on cosmic-ray transport and $\gamma$-ray emission: Results and Discussion

 In Fig \ref{LOS Gamma Emission}, we show the LOS-integrated emission maps for all channels at 10\,GeV and 1\,TeV.
 We note that all major structures in the total emission follow from the dominating $\pi^0$-decay emission.
 For bremsstrahlung emission, contributions are concentrated in the Galactic plane where the gas density is highest.
-In contrast to its corresponding local emissivity, the LOS-integrated IC emission exhibits no gas structures.
+Similar to its corresponding local emissivity, the LOS-integrated IC emission is not strongly correlated with the gas density and does not exhibit gas structures on the sky map.
 Furthermore, IC emission extends to higher latitudes at 1\,TeV than at 10\,GeV.
-For reference, in Fig. \ref{LOS gas} we show the individual HI and H$_2$ all-sky maps.
+For reference, in Fig \ref{LOS gas} we show the individual HI and H$_2$ all-sky maps.
 In the case of bremsstrahlung, all structures are mostly determined by the distribution of H$_2$, as this contributes the highest density in the Galactic plane, where CR $e^\pm$ are densest.
 In contrast, $\pi^0$-decay emission exhibits structures from both H$_2$ and HI, where the high-latitude emission clearly follows the distribution of HI gas.

 As the original gas reconstructions are defined on a Cartesian grid, the LOS projection is affected by the different angular resolution between nearby and distant gas structures.
 This effect is most obvious at high longitudes, where structures on the LOS projections are blurred out.
 At small longitudes the discrepancies between nearby and distant structures are less blurred.
 However, this also highlights prominent reconstructions artifacts such as the sharp jump seen at the GC.